EPCCed/Activities/Activities/ParallelSums/Readme.md

 * https://github.com/EPCCed/Activities/tree/master/Activities/ParallelSums

+## Aim

 Demonstrate how to do sums in parallel in two ways:

 -   a coordinator-worker way of solving the problem

 -   a peer-based method

-This Activity will be most suitable for a classroom/workshop environment.
+This activity is most suitable for a classroom/workshop environment.

 ## Learning objectives